openvinotoolkit/openvino.genai/samples/python/multinomial_causal_lm/README.md

 ## Streaming

 This Python example demonstrates custom detokenization with bufferization.
 The streamer receives integer tokens corresponding to each word or subword, one by one.
-If tokens are decoded individually, because of detokenize(tokenize(" a")) == "a" the resulting text will miss necessary spaces.
+If tokens are decoded individually, the resulting text misses necessary spaces because of detokenize(tokenize(" a")) == "a".

 To address this, the detokenizer needs a larger context.
 We accumulate tokens in a tokens_cache buffer and decode multiple tokens together, adding the text to the streaming queue only when a complete decoded chunk is ready.
 We run a separate thread to print all new elements arriving in this queue from the generation pipeline.
 Each generated chunk of text is put into a synchronized queue, ensuring that all put and get operations are thread-safe and blocked until they can proceed.